Mateus-cpa/estudos_engenharia_dados/conteudo/cloud_computing.md

 Segurança é necessária, crucial e existente.

+### JaaS - *Job as a Service*
+> A JaaS em nuvem está relacionada com a união de recursos na nuvem de forma eficiente.

+### Outros serviços:

+- FaaS (Function as a Service).
+- CaaS (Content as a Service).
+- ESaaS (Energy Storage as a Service).
+- BDaaS (Big Data as a Service).
+- BaaS (Backup as a Service).
+- GaaS (Game as a Service).
+- RaaS (Robots as a Service).
+- DaaS (Desktop as a Service).
+- DRaaS (Disaster Recovery as a Service).
+- STaaS (Storage as a Service).
+- LaaS (Logging as a Service).
+- MLaaS (Machine Learning as a Service).
+- CaaS (Container as a Service - modelo que usa contêineres como serviço).

 ### Serviços de bancos de dados
 - Escalabilidade (atender conforme a demanda)
 - Gerenciamento de forma adequada.